 If Yelp, TripAdvisor, and Facebook reviews have a major impact on your business, this is the tool for you.
 And let’s face it, reviews play an increasing role in sales for most businesses these days.
 More and more people turn to reviews before making a decision.

-One benefit of Reputology over the other tools on this list is that it’s location-specific.
-For brick-and-mortar stores, this is important.
+One benefit of Reputology over the other brand reputation management tools on this list is that it’s location-specific, and for brick-and-mortar stores, this is important.

 Reputology delivers all these reviews in one place, and even lets you respond to them from within the platform.
 Couldn’t be simpler!